 Why am I starting this?
 Because I want to document my journey to try and prove that I don’t need to quit my job, give up my current life for an extended period of time, in order to travel and see the world.

 This past year (2017) has been absolutely crazy, and it set me on a journey that changed the course of my life.
 I thought I had my life all planned out and I thought I was pretty happy with it.
 I always considered myself a fairly boring person, not in a bad way, I just enjoy being basic.
-I wanted nothing more than to get married, have kids, buy a house, maybe do some vacation traveling with my future family, take care of my parents, retire and hopefully have grandkids.
-If I was able to live that life I knew I’d be satisfied with my time here.
+I wanted nothing more than to live an linear life, get a job, get married, have kids, buy a house, maybe do some vacation traveling with my future family, take care of my parents, retire.
+If I was able to live that life I knew I’d be satisfied with my time.

-Everything changed when I went through a rough break up with someone I had envisioned a future with.
-Looking back, I may have been naive, but at the time I felt the heartbreak very deeply.
+My perspective changed drastically after I went through a rough break up with someone I had envisioned a future with.
+Looking back, I was naive, but at the time I felt the heartbreak very deeply.
 It felt like the future I had hoped for, just vanished.
-This was the thing that finally drove me to go and see the world.
+This was the thing that finally drove me to go and see more of the world.
 Along the way I mended my heart, rebuilt my self-esteem, found new confidence and goals in life.
-I also met so many inspirational people, experienced such beauty, kindness and wonder, all in just one year, that I knew I wouldn’t be fulfilled in life if I didn’t see as much of this crazy beautiful world as I could.
+I also met so many inspirational people, experienced so much beauty, kindness and wonder, all in just one year, that I knew I wouldn’t be fulfilled in life anymore if I didn’t see as much of this crazy beautiful world as I could.